Joseph-Q-Zales/ECM202A_2025Fall_Project_1/docs/index.md

 - **NOTE TO SELF: make sure these four plots are in a 2×2 subplot configuration and that the nb_filters panels include their best-fit curves before pushing.**

 - Interpretation:
-  Figure X shows how nb_filters and kernel_size correlate with accuracy and latency in the accuracy–latency multi objective run.
+Figure X shows how nb_filters and kernel_size correlate with accuracy and latency in the accuracy versus latency multi objective run.
 The top row indicates that nb_filters is a strong driver of both accuracy and latency.
-The nb_filters–RMSE panel includes a simple logarithmic best-fit curve, which highlights a diminishing-returns pattern: error falls quickly as channel count increases from very small models, then flattens once nb_filters reaches the mid range.
+The nb_filters–RMSE panel includes a simple logarithmic best-fit curve, which highlights a diminishing returns pattern: error falls quickly as channel count increases from very small models, then tapers off once nb_filters reaches the mid range.
 The nb_filters–latency panel includes a linear best-fit line, which emphasizes the approximately linear growth of latency with channel count despite some scatter.
-Together, these two trends show that the most accurate models are also among the slowest, and that additional filters beyond roughly 32 mostly increase cost rather than accuracy.
+Together, these two trends show that the most accurate models are also among the slowest, and that increasing nb_filters beyond the mid range mostly increases cost while providing only modest additional accuracy.
 The bottom row shows that kernel_size is a much weaker knob.
 Good and bad models are spread across the kernel sizes explored, and there is no clear monotonic trend between kernel_size and either RMSE or latency.
-Some kernel sizes contain both low-error and high-error models, and latency varies widely within each kernel size.
+Some kernel sizes contain both low error and high error models, and latency varies widely within each kernel size.
 This is consistent with kernel_size behaving as a secondary design choice once the receptive field is sufficient, while nb_filters primarily controls both model quality and computational cost.

 ---